 | Reads like a manual | Reads like a mentor explaining how the world works |

-Both types of books have value.
-But the order matters.
-If you read a systems book first, every tactic you learn afterward has a place to live.
-If you read tactics books first, you collect disconnected techniques with no framework to organise them — which is exactly how most affiliate marketing mistakes begin.
+Read a systems book first, and every tactic you learn afterward has a place to live.
+Read tactics books first, and you collect techniques with nowhere to organize them.

-The Reading Order That Actually Works
+What Is The Reading Order That Actually Works?

 Stage 1: Understand the System